 “Alexa, what’s on my calendar?”

 Yes.
-Your personal assistant that keeps your events and reminders in check.
+A personal assistant that keeps your events and reminders in check.
 Go ahead, ask Alexa anything.
 Like maybe..
 Your favourite restaurant’s opening hours.

-Alexa can discover your other Alexa-compatible home devices and will start setting them up so you can have control over them.
-From simple ones like your lights to serious business like smoke alarm detecting.
-Control your devices from your smartphone or with your voice.
+Alexa can discover the other Alexa-compatible home devices and will start setting them up so you can have control over them.
+From simple ones like the lights to serious business like smoke alarm detecting.
+One will be able to control the devices from his smartphone or with his voice.

 Music fans, the Echo Studio is an incredible piece of technology that enhances your home audio experience, making sure you get wrapped in studio-quality audio in the room it’s placed in.

-Above all, this Alexa-Echo pairing is built with layers and layers of privacy controls to ensure your data is kept secure.
+Above all, this Alexa-Echo pairing is built with layers and layers of privacy controls to ensure that the owner’s private data is kept secure.

 Voice assistance, ease of set up and with plenty of smart devices that are compatible with Alexa, I think the Echo Studio is a good start to having your smart home system going!